Velocidex/velociraptor-docs/content/docs/vql/notebooks/_index.md

 The notebook may be switched into full screen to better emulate a full notebook.
 With this setting, the notebook takes up the entire width of the screen.
-You can switch back to the paned view by clicking on the collapse button at the top right of the screen.
+You can switch back to the pane view by clicking on the collapse button at the top right of the screen.

 ![Full screen notebook](fullscreen.png)